Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Analysis

 The task of image captioning aims to generate a textual description for an input image, thus this task combines image understanding and language generation and is a cross-modal setting compared to machine translation and abstractive summarization.
 The image captioning task belongs to the sequence-to-sequence task, where the source sequence and target sequence contain non-ordered region-of-interest features \cite{anderson2018bottom} and generated captions, respectively.

 \begin{itemize} \item \textbf{Dataset:} We conduct experiments on the popular COCO dataset \cite{chen2015microsoft}, which contains 123,287 images, each of which is is annotated with 5 sentences.
-Following common practice \cite{anderson2018bottom,Yao2018exploring,Yang2019Auto-Encoding,liu2019MIA,liu2020federated,Zhang2021RSTNet}, we use the publicly-available splits in \cite{karpathy2014deep} for offline evaluation.
+Following common practice \cite{anderson2018bottom,Yao2018exploring,Yang2019Auto-Encoding,Zhang2021RSTNet}, we use the publicly-available splits in \cite{karpathy2014deep} for offline evaluation.
 There are 5,000 images each in validation set and test set.
 Following common practice, we replace caption words that occur less than 5 times in the training set with the generic unknown word token UNK, resulting in a vocabulary of 9,487 words.
 We report results with the help of the evaluation toolkit \cite{chen2015microsoft}, which includes the commonly-used metrics SPICE \cite{anderson2016spice} and CIDEr \cite{vedantam2015cider}, which are customized for evaluating image captioning systems, based on scene-graph and n-gram matching, respectively, which are more consistent with human judgment \cite{anderson2016spice,Vinyals2017Lessons}.

 \item \textbf{Implementation:} For experiments on the image captioning dataset, we use the Transformer-base model and train on a single GPU.
 For fair comparisons, we use the RCNN-based image features provided by \cite{anderson2018bottom}.
+We train the model with both cross-entropy loss and reinforcement learning optimizing CIDEr.
+The model is trained with batch size of 50 for 25 epochs with early stopping based on CIDEr with cross-entropy loss, followed by reinforcement learning.
+We use Adam with a learning rate of $10^{-4}$ for parameter optimization.
 During inference, we apply beam search with beam size = 5.

 \item \textbf{Offline Evaluation Results:} Table~\ref{tab:imagecaption} reports the results on the test set in terms of SPICE \cite{anderson2016spice} and CIDEr \cite{vedantam2015cider}, which are specifically designed to evaluate image captioning systems.
 As we can see, for the image captioning task, all baselines equipped with our approach receive performance gains over all metrics.
 Specifically, our approach further improves the performance of baseline Transformer to 22.6 SPICE score and 129.4 CIDEr score, and improves the performance of baseline X-Transformer to 24.1 SPICE score and 136.5 CIDEr score which outperforms the current state-of-the-art model RSTNet \cite{Zhang2021RSTNet}.
 The results suggest that the proposed approach could be extended to a wide range of sequence generation tasks with various kinds of source representations, demonstrating the universality of our approach.